declanbarr/Iris-Data-Set-Project/README.md

 Ronald Fischer performed a Linear Discriminant on the data set which he detailed in his 1936 paper "The use of multiple measurements in taxonomic problems"[2].
 The Linear Disciminant works on only 2 classes.
 The method was later developed into the Linear Discriminant analysis by C. R. Rao in 1948 "The utilization of multiple measurements in problems of biological classification"[3,4] This enables the analysis of more than two classes.

-The Iris data set is used within the machine learning community to test out algorithms and visualisations.[5] https://towardsdatascience.com/the-journey-of-a-machine-learning-model-from-building-to-retraining-fe3a37c32307.
+The data set contains two clusters.
+One cluster contains Iris setosa and the other contains Iris virginica and Iris versicolor[1].
+The Iris data set is used within the machine learning community to test out algorithms and visualisations.[5]

 #### Linear discriminant analysis

-The data set contains two clusters.
-One cluster contains Iris setosa and the other contains Iris virginica and Iris versicolor.[1]
 ![alt text](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/Ldaseparation.png)[6]

 Linear discriminant analysis (LDA) is a method for maximising the separability of known categories.
 In LDA information from two variables are combined into a single axis in a way that maximizes the separation of the two categories, see pic above.
 The new axis is created according to two critera which are considered simultaneously: